earchibong/Springboot-EC2-Jenkins/README.md

-## Deploy Spring Boot MongoDB Application on AWS Elastic Beanstalk using Jenkins CI/CD
+## Deploy Spring Boot MongoDB Application on AWS ECS using Jenkins CI/CD
 The idea for this project came from a freelance job request that reads as follows:

 Java Spring Boot App.
 Database will Be MongoDB.
 Security Provider is Keycloak.
 Create a configuration for this.
 Providing CI/CD to AWS as well as Dockerfile / Dockercompose.